Combined Cava company will have over 300 Mediterranean-style restaurants in 24 states

 Much larger Mediterranean fast casual emerges

-November 22 will be the first day of operations for the combined company.
+November 22 was to be the first day of operations for the combined company.
 Zoe’s was a publicly-held company for four years.
 Kevin Miles, chief executive of Zoe’s Kitchen will be leaving the company after growing it from 21 locations and $24M in revenue to 268 restaurants grossing $340M in annual revenue.

 Cava was started by three childhood friends, Ted Xenohristos, Ike Grigoropoulos and Executive Chef Dimitri Moshovitis, who grew up together in Montgomery County, Md., a suburb in Metro-Washington, D.C.
 The three first-generation Greek Americans founded Cava Mezze, a table-service Greek concept in Rockville, Md., and subsequently launched the fast-casual Cava concept.